 Furthermore, both First Aid and ordinary Surgery skill default from Weird Surgery with no penalties.
 The only problem is that individuals with this skill often tend to display a rather ghoulish enthusiasm, cheerfully offering to make the patient better than before, or muttering about saving material for later.
-If a "physician" with appropriate medical equipment (meaning an Igor's strange collection of needles, threads, bandages and bizarre herbal remedies) rolls under his skill in Weird Surgery while performing First Aid (in other words, if the First Aid is effectively performed using the default from Weird Surgery), any wounds treated will heal with impressive speed and efficiency: the treatment requires 20 minutes per victim, and restores 1d Hit Points of injury damage.
-Physiology defaults from this skill at -5 (as it is a Medical Skill , but there is considerable overlap.
-For any straightforward question of what goes where, Weird Surgery can substitute for Physiology with the penalties, but on the question of why an organ belongs somewhere, http://www.es.e.go.
+If a "physician" with appropriate medical equipment (meaning an Igor's strange collection of needles, threads, bandages and bizarre herbal remedies) rolls under his skill in Weird Surgery while performing First Aid (in other words, if the First Aid is effectively performed using the default from Weird Surgery), any wounds treated will heal with impressive speed and efficiency; the treatment requires 20 minutes per victim, and restores 1d Hit Points of injury damage.
+Physiology defaults from this skill at -5 (as it is a Medical Skill), but there is considerable overlap.
+For any straightforward question of what goes where, Weird Surgery can substitute for Physiology with no penalties, but on the question of why an organ belongs somewhere, or the use of scientific terminology, use the default.